Llanstinan: Parish church

 The parish church of St Justinian, isolated in farmland, is mediaeval or Norman in origin, but was substantially rebuilt in the 19th century.
 It is a Grade II* listed building.

 Notable people

-Sir William Wogan (politician) was a member of the influential Wogan family of Llanstinan who died in 1710, leaving his estate to a Symmons relative.
+Sir William Wogan was a member of the influential Wogan family of Llanstinan who died in 1710, leaving his estate to a Symmons relative.
 The Reverend Dr Charles Symmons (1749–1826) was a grandson of John Symmons (1701–64) of Llanstinan.
 The Symmons family was a significant one in the area, and beyond.
 Their seat was Llanstinan House, which was acquired by a member of another significant local family, Sir Hugh Owen (1803–91), in the 19th century.
 The Royal Commission in about 2003 published a paper on the status and history of the house, whose origins are thought to date back to the 16th century, and since then has seen luxurious times to more recent decay.
 Richard Fenton in 1811 referred to Llanstinan as "...a place I shall ever remember, with an affection that I want words to express..."